 Hasselback Baked Potatoes are a simple alternative to baked potatoes.
 They look and taste good and cook up a bit crispy.
+Real comfort food with a healthy twist.

 What You Need